 OSHA (Occupational Safety and Health Act) offers protection to employees and allows them to use their rights under OSHA.
 These rights involve filing health and safety complaints with OSHA and also getting involved in OSHA inspection.
 Employees that reported a violation from an employer or company are protected by the whistleblower regulation, which is under OSHA.

 The main aim of OSHA is to change the behavior and attitudes of companies and employers towards whistleblowers.
 Employers must also respond and solve the employee’s problem.
 As a result of OSHA’s whistleblower program, research shows that there has been a decrease in violations of whistleblower’s complaints.

 OSHA enforces laws on employers to provide a safe and healthy working place for employees.
 Employers don’t have the right to retaliate against any employee regarding any protected activity.
-Whistleblowers have the right to make complaints to OSHA or any governmental agency concerned about unsafe working conditions in any working place, they have the right to report any environmental problem.
+Whistleblowers have the right to make complaints to OSHA or any governmental agency concerned about unsafe working conditions in any working place.
+They have the right to report any environmental problem.

-If an employer denies a whistleblower his employment rights he’ll be liable for some damages, OSHA provides coverage to whistleblowers by getting back their reinstatement and employment benefits, wages or any other damages that are caused by an employer.
+If an employer denies a whistleblower his employment rights, he’ll be liable for some damages, OSHA provides coverage to whistleblowers by getting back their reinstatement and employment benefits, wages or any other costs that are caused by an employer.
 As a whistleblower, you should report immediately to OSHA when there is retaliatory action from an employer.
 This should be done in less than 30 days from the occurrence of the retaliation by the employer.

-The employer doesn’t have the right to take any illegal action against the employer; there shouldn’t be termination of the offer, reduction of hourly rate wage, or denial of promotion.
+The employer doesn’t have the right to take any illegal action against the employer; there shouldn’t be the termination of the offer, reduction of hourly rate wage, or denial of promotion.
 An employee that faces retaliation can report to proper authorities to take care of the situation, of course, the OSHA whistleblower program is included.
 Employees that face retaliation from employees should report this as soon as possible.